 The first recorded use of the phrase “it’s not over till the fat lady sings” is believed to be from Ralph Carpenter in the newspaper Dallas Morning News, March 1976.
 To give context for the following quote, a basketball game was being played and the score was tied.
 Commenting on the game, Carpenter stated:

 “The opera ain’t over until the fat lady sings.”

-Since the first recording of this phrase only dates back to the year 1976, it’s origin does not appear to be very old.
+Since the first recording of this phrase in print only dates back to the year 1976, it’s origin does not appear to be very old.

 The “Fat Lady” Who Sings

 Opera!
-When you hear this five letter word, you probably think of theatrical performances with lots of singing and music.
-However, what about when you think specifically of opera singers?
-Some people picture a stereotypical fat lady who wears a horned helmet.
+When you hear this five letter word, you probably think of a theatrical performance with lots of singing and music.
+However, what about opera singers themselves?
+When some people picture them, they might think of a stereotypical fat lady who wears a horned helmet.
 Why is that?

-One reason could be because of how opera singers were sometimes portrayed in the forms of media we watched growing up.
+One reason could be because of how opera singers were portrayed in forms of media we watched growing up.
 For example, in certain cartoons, an opera singer might be represented as an overweight lady with a horned helmet.
-This kind of imagery can then stick with us when we grow older.
-Of note, this specific representation of the “fat lady” with the horned helmet is believed to be based on Richard Wagner’s “Brunhilde” from the Ring Cycle.
+This kind of imagery can then stick with us as we grow older.
+This specific representation of the “fat lady” with the horned helmet is believed to be based on Richard Wagner’s “Brunhilde” from the Ring Cycle.

 Are All Opera Singers Fat?

-- I may be losing in this intense game of Monopoly, but I haven’t given up yet.
+- I’m playing Go Fish with my niece.
+So far she’s winning, but I haven’t given up yet.
 It ain’t over till the fat lady sings.

 Tip: Use the menu at the top to find the meaning of hundreds of phrases and sayings.